-- Personal information: this section includes your name, date of birth, address and Social Security number.
+- Personal information: this section includes your name, date of birth, address, and Social Security number.
 Information about your employer will also be listed here.
-This information has no bearing on your credit report and is updated as you supply new information to lenders and creditors.
+This information on your credit report has no bearing on your credit score.
+It’s updated as you supply new information to lenders and creditors.

 - Account information: this section includes information about accounts you have with both lenders and creditors.
 It mentions the amount of the loan or credit limit and the current outstanding balance.
 You will also see the current account status, along with the date you opened the loan or credit card and the payment history since that point.

 - Credit Inquiries: this section includes both involuntary and voluntary inquiries.
 However, only the latter impacts your credit since it reflects applications for credit and not credit screenings for pre-qualification purposes.

 - Public records and collection accounts: this section includes any tax liens, lawsuits, bankruptcies, foreclosure or wage garnishments, as reported by the state and county courts.
 Delinquent accounts that have already been sold to collection agencies are also reported here.

-When reviewing your credit report, carefully review the information in each of these categories to confirm they are accurate.
+When reviewing your TransUnion credit report, carefully review the information in each of these categories to confirm they are accurate.
 And if you spot errors, note highlight or circle them so you can know which items to dispute.

 According to a study by the FTC, 1 in 5 credit reports contains errors.
-So, there’s a good chance your report may include incorrect information.
+So, there’s a good chance your credit report may include incorrect information.
 A few issues to be on the lookout for that could be dragging your credit down:

 - Accounts you don’t recognize (This is often a result of identity theft)